 During the Course of This Blog

 This post represents only a small portion of Winter’s work.
 It’s impossible to cover the rich history and his contribution to the music world in just one blog post.
-Perhaps you can add your comments and help fill in some of the many gaps… Is there any Johnny Winter moments that comes to mind for you?
-Will you be checking out any of the shows listed above?
+Perhaps you can add your comments and help fill in some of the many gaps… Is there any Johnny Winter moments that come to mind for you?

 The Blues Blogger